1.1 Concepts

 Typical build systems solve this problem using concepts of source, target and rule.
 Source and target are (usually) file names, and rule is a subroutine that takes the source files and produces the target file(s).
 Most build systems have a standard way of checking whether the target has to be rebuilt, based on comparison of file modification times or hashes.
 Dependencies between the targets are encoded in the build recipe as a graph.
 This way of doing things works very well as long as build system only works with files, but falls short when it’s no longer the case.

-ANVL’s conditions, on the opposite, are not tied to the file system or anything concrete.
+ANVL’s conditions, in contrast, are not tied to the file system or anything concrete.

 Additionally, traditional build systems usually mix several concepts together: